BW-UseMyTechStuff/UseMyTechStuff-BE/README.md

 **POST /api/auth/register**</br>
 -Accepts a username and password.
 Posts it to the db</br>
 **POST /api/auth/login**
--Accepts a previously registered username and password. </br>While logged in it creates a session.
+-Accepts a previously registered username and password. </br>While logged in it creates a session.</br>
 **GET /api/auth/logout**</br>
 -Simple get request.
 Used to end your session and protect your restricted routes again.</br>
 </br>